Location of Dzalisi city in this tour:

 Therefore, the date varies based on numerous historical documents and accounts.

-but it is a proved fact that by the 4th century both kingdoms of Lazica and Iberia adopted Christianity as the official state religion.
+But it is a proved fact that by the 4th century both kingdoms of Lazica and Iberia adopted Christianity as the official state religion.

-This adoption tied the country to Byzantinbe Empire which had strong cultural influence over it.
+Also, this adoption tied the country to Byzantinbe Empire which had strong cultural influence over it.

 During the 4th and 5th centuries, Iberia came under Persian control and governors appointed by Shahs ruled the country.